wizzello/openkore-otp/README.md

-# tOTP Plugin for OpenKore
+# OTP Plugin for OpenKore

 ## ✪ Overview

-tOTP is a plugin for **OpenKore** that automatically handles Time-based One-Time Password (TOTP) authentication during login.
+OTP is a plugin for **OpenKore** that automatically handles Time-based One-Time Password (TOTP) authentication during login.
 It listens for OTP requests and generates the correct TOTP code using the seed provided in your `config.txt`.

 ✅ Compatible with servers that require OTP during login.